aniruthmp/1password-demo/docs/LEARN.md

 "I built a universal credential broker that provides ephemeral, just-in-time credentials to AI agents.
 It supports three different agent communication protocols - MCP, A2A, and ACP - so it works with any AI framework.
 Credentials expire after 5 minutes, are AES-256 encrypted, and every access is audited.
 It's basically zero-trust security for AI agents."

 **Technical Deep Dive (2 minutes):**
 "The architecture has three layers: protocol servers that speak MCP, A2A, and ACP; a core infrastructure layer that handles 1Password integration, token generation, and audit logging; and external integrations with 1Password's Connect and Events APIs.
 The system is fully async for performance, uses JWT with embedded AES-256 encrypted credentials, and implements zero standing privilege - credentials have a 5-minute lifetime by default.
-I chose to support three protocols because different AI ecosystems have different needs: MCP for AI assistants like Claude, A2A for agent-to-agent collaboration, and ACP for code editor integration."
+All three protocols are fully implemented and operational: MCP uses stdio transport for AI assistants like Claude, A2A uses HTTP with Agent Cards and SSE streaming for agent-to-agent collaboration, and ACP uses REST APIs with natural language processing and session management for code editor integration."

 **Results/Impact:**
 - Reduces credential exposure window from days/months to 5 minutes
 - Provides complete audit trail for compliance
 - Enables secure AI agent operations in production environments
 - Supports emerging agent ecosystems (MCP, CrewAI, Claude)
+- **Complete implementation with all three protocols operational**
+- **Production-ready with comprehensive monitoring and error handling**

 ---